MohcineProject/Expr-compiler-and-pfx-virtual-machine/README.md

 - We stopped at question 12 (we did it)
 - There is still a bug in question 10.3 (new version of generate function)
-- And also In the extended lexer of pfx (more specifcally, there is a problem with a function to tokenize sequence of commands)
+- And also in the extended lexer of pfx (more specifcally, there is a problem with a function to tokenize sequence of commands)

 ===============